biermanj-dkja/ITREVIEW/README.md

 A locally-run assessment tool for small private school IT environments.
 This tool runs entirely on your computer.
 No data is sent to the internet.
+The format of this tool is structured interview → written documentation → prioritized action plan.

 ---
 If you're the IT director — or the person who ended up being the IT director — at a small private school, you already know the situation.
 You're managing devices, vendors, accounts, backups, and security for an entire institution, often without a team, a budget line for assessments, or a consultant you can actually afford.
 When someone asks "how are we doing on IT?", the honest answer is usually somewhere between "better than last year" and "I'm not totally sure."